areai51/react-component-design/README.md

 ### Organisms
 Organisms are stateful React Components.
 An Organism is a collection of stateless React Molecules.
 Organisms  contain state and will pass it down to the molecules within it.
 Organisms could be adaptive in nature. i.e an organism would change shape and form based on the device or screen-size it is being viewed in. eg: Navigation bar.
 Organisms would contain styles that only apply the wireframe or skeleton of the component.
 It should not apply any visual styling in terms of color and look and feel to the organism.

+In short, Organisms are

+* Groups of molecules
+* Distinct section of an interface
+* Portable, easily modified

 The CardContainer organism would look something as follows: